frozzare/alfred/readme.md

 The first time you use Alfred to start the proxy container, the type flag is optional to switch proxy container.
 Default proxy container is [Caddy](https://github.com/frozzare/caddy-proxy).

-The proxy containers will only bind port 80 and not 443 (yey, pull request?).
+The proxy containers will only bind port 80 and not 443 (yet, pull request?).

 ```sh
 alfred proxy start [--type=nginx]